-Primary Endpoint: A consensus opinion on a core outcome set to measure the wellbeing of doctors in the National Health Service.
+Objectives To develop a core outcome set (COS) to capture and measure the well-being of doctors working in the National Health Service (NHS).

 Disease Category: Mental health